Local measurements and the entanglement transition in quantum spin chains: Setup and main result

-Let $G$ be a compact Abelian group, $\mu$ be its Haar measure, and let $U_g$ be a finite-dimensional representation.
+By (M1), $G$ is compact, and we let $\mu$ be its Haar measure.
+Then $G\ni g\mapsto U_g$ is a finite-dimensional representation of $G$.
 Because $G$ is Abelian, the family $\{U_g:g\in G\}$ is commuting and hence can be simultaneously diagonalized, namely

 where $P_q$ are the spectral projectors, $\ep{-\iu \lambda_q(g)}$ are the eigenvalues, and $q$ labels the characters $g\mapsto \overline{\chi_q}(g) = \ep{-\iu \lambda_q(g)}$.
 If $\mu$ denotes the Haar measure of $G$, then